The Wages of Fear: Remakes

 Violent Road (aka Hell's Highway), directed by Howard W. Koch in 1958, and Sorcerer, directed by William Friedkin in 1977, are American remakes, although the former is not credited as such.
 Friedkin described the latter as an adaptation of the original novel.

 The plot was adapted for an episode of the 1980s American TV series MacGyver, "Hellfire" (S01E08).

+A third remake was released in late March 2024 by Netflix.
+Directed by Julien Leclercq, the new film stars Franck Gastambide, Alban Lenoir, Ana Girardot and Sofiane Zermani.